ionoid/mkiot/README.md

 * Only the build envrionment is defined, the execution environment is not defined nor enforced.

 * Deploy produced artifcats to your IoT and Edge devices with [Ionoid.io](https://ionoid.io) using [deploy Apps](https://docs-dev.ionoid.io/docs/deploy-iot-apps.html#deploy-iot-apps) from dashboard feature.

+Security note: do not run buildspec files nor use images from **untrusted parties**, this may harm your system.
+Always make sure that the buildspec or the image urls inside it originated from a trusted source.

 ## Install